FSM transitional living Guidelines

 Section 2: Equal Opportunity

-Freedom Seekers and David's House of Hope is in compliance with all Civil Rights Laws, and American Disability Act Law.
+Freedom Seekers is in compliance with all Civil Rights Laws, and American Disability Act Law.
 We provide services without regard to race, gender, religion, age, national origin, genetic information, disability, or bias prohibited by state or federal law.
 Our facilities are handicap accessible, however, our transitional housing is not at this time.

 Our clients have the same legal rights as anyone else.
 We are not an institution or a medical inpatient facility, however, upon approval, you agree to the ACC guidelines and will be held accountable for your actions.
 Any grievances of clients will be recorded, considered, and dealt with in a timely manner and with all parties involved.